foxfriends/syncat/README.md

 # Installs (or updates) all languages listed in the `languages.toml` file
 syncat install

-# Adds all the recommended languages to your `languages.toml` file and then installs
-# the whole file
-syncat install --recommended

 # Installs only a specific entry in the `languages.toml` file
 syncat install rust